JB63134/bash_h/README.md

 📦 h — A Bash help tool

-h is very BASH specific, and Debian specific.
-Should work on Debian based distributions like Ubuntu, and Linux Mint.
+h is very BASH specific, and GNU specific.

+Fully Works (native, no changes):
+✔ All major Linux distros with GNU userland and Bash ≥ 4.3

+Works With Minor Fix (install GNU tools):
+✔ macOS (Homebrew GNU tools + brew bash)
+✔ FreeBSD (pkg GNU tools + bash)

 h as become a full fledged command resolution engine that provides help info from various sources.
 by using common flags such as --help -help -h -?